anishakd4/redis-learn/03-redis/README.md

 [<img src="./pictures/pipeline_solution_2.png" width="50%"/>](./pictures/pipeline_solution_2.png)

-- So in one single connection, we can send off this big group of different `hgetall`, one for each individual card that we're trying to fetch.
+- So in one single connection, we can send off this big group of different `hgetall`, one for each individual cars that we're trying to fetch.
 Redis understands this idea of batching commands together.